Frequently Asked Questions

 What are my rights if I am injured on the job?

 Oregon provides certain rights to employees who are injured on the job.
 Most Oregon employers are prohibited from discriminating against employees because of such injuries.
 In addition, many Oregon employers must return injured workers to their former positions when they are able to perform them.
 Even more employers have an obligation to return employees to suitable positions when they are not able to perform their former jobs but can still perform some positions.

 I have worked for a company for 20 years.
 4 Years ago I was diagnosed with Diabetes and recently started taking insulin.
 I work under a union contract that states when meal periods are.
 My immediate boss informed me I can only eat during designated meal periods.
 Bosses are targeting people who eat out of established eating times for discipline.
 What are my rights?

 Diabetes can be a disability entitled to reasonable accommodation by the employer.
 This means the employer may be required to bend rules to allow an employee to deal with a disability.
 I was fortunate to take a diabetes case to the Ninth Circuit Court of Appeals in which the court found that, for a person with diabetes, eating is a "major life activity" warranting protection as a disability.
 Disability discrimination and accommodation cases can be extremely complex.
-Crispin Employment Lawyers have substantial knowledge and experience in disability discrimination law.
+Crispin Employment Law have substantial knowledge and experience in disability discrimination law.

 Can I return to my job when I return from active military duty?

 Employees taking time off for military duty or who wish reinstatement to their former jobs when they return are protected by federal law.
 One type of leave allows current employees time off for active duty or to comply with "reserve training obligations," such as the Army Reserve or National Guard duty.
 Returning veterans are also guaranteed reinstatement rights in most cases.